-The Urban Financial Services Coalition (UFSC) is a non-profit professional trade association in the financial services industry established in New York City in 1974, originally known as the National Association of Urban Bankers (NAUB).
-Robert Samuels (inaugural president), along with Charles Stewart, the late Nathaniel Harris, and other minority pioneers in banking, founded the international organization by bringing together five local unaffiliated minority banking chapters located in Boston, Chicago, Detroit, Little Rock, and New York.
+The Urban Financial Services Coalition (UFSC) is a non-profit professional trade association in the financial services industry established in New York City in 1974, originally known as the National Association of Urban Bankers (NAUB) By Charles Stewart, the late Robert Samuels (inaugural president), the late Nathaniel Harris, and other minority pioneers in banking, founded the international organization by bringing together five local unaffiliated minority banking chapters located in Boston, Chicago, Detroit, Little Rock, and New York.

 UFSC-Puget Sound Chapter History

 The Urban Financial Services Coalition – Puget Sound Chapter (UFSC-PS) is a 501 C 6 non-profit organization of culturally diverse professionals in the financial services industry and related fields.
 Chartered on June 4, 2009, the organization is an affiliate of the UFSC formerly known as the NAUB.

 To be the preeminent financial services organization that provides professional development programs, supports educational advancement, and promotes economic empowerment for its members and the minority communities at large.

 To ensure the full and equitable participation of people of color at all levels in the financial services industry.

 UFSC-PS is organized exclusively for the purpose of promoting the common interests in the financial services industry and is not organized for profit or to engage in an activity ordinarily carried on for profit.
 The objectives of the UFSC-PS are: